jschornick/i2c_device/readme.md

 Requirements
 ------------

-_I2C_Device_ is a layer on top of the lower level I2C/smbus library, which is itself a Python wrapper around a the C smbus library.
-The python library comes in two flavors: the original C-extension (_python-smbus_) or the newer PyPy-compatible CFFI version (_smbus-cffi_).
+`I2C_Device` is a layer on top of the lower level I2C/smbus library, which is itself a Python wrapper around a the C smbus library.
+The python library comes in two flavors: the original C-extension (`python-smbus`) or the newer PyPy-compatible CFFI version (`smbus-cffi`).

-The original extension faster and has been tested against more thoroughly.
+The original extension is faster and has been tested against more thoroughly.
 Most distributions include this as "python-smbus" in their package repositories, or it is available here:

   http://www.lm-sensors.org/browser/i2c-tools/trunk/py-smbus/

-If you want to try smbus-cffi, it is availble on PyPI.
+If you want to try smbus-cffi instead, it is availble on PyPI.